|

 Native freedom |

-Discerning the rights of man, we cannot fail to foresee the
+Discerning the rights of man, we cannot fail to

-and error lead into captivity. |
+evil and error lead into captivity. |

 Standard of liberty |

-Christian Science raises the standard of liberty and cries:
+Christian Science raises the standard of liberty and

-material sense, not divine law, has bound you, entangled your free limbs,
+of material sense, not divine law, has bound you, entangled your free limbs,

 crippled your capacities, enfeebled your body, and defaced the tablet of your